 Use the scatter plot to investigate which variables are useful for predicting the response.
 Select different variables in the X- and Y-axis controls to visualize the distribution of species and measurements.
 Observe which variables separate the species colors most clearly.

-To inspect the accuracy of the predictions in each class, on the Classification Learner tab, in the Plots section, click Confusion Matrix.
+Inspect the accuracy of the predictions in each class.
+On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 View the matrix of true class and predicted class results.

-To investigate features to include or exclude, use the scatter and parallel coordinates plots.
-On the Classification Learner tab, in the Plots section, select Parallel Coordinates Plot.
+To investigate features to include or exclude, use the parallel coordinates plot.
+On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Parallel Coordinates in the Validation Results group.
+Keep predictors that separate classes well.

 For information on the settings to try and the strengths of different ensemble model types, see Ensemble Classifiers.

-To export the trained model to the workspace, select the Classification Learner tab and click Export model.
+You can export a full or compact version of the trained model to the workspace.
+On the Classification Learner tab, in the Export section, click Export Model and select either Export Model or Export Compact Model.
 See Export Classification Model to Predict New Data.

 Use the same workflow to evaluate and compare the other classifier types you can train in Classification Learner.

-To try all the classifier model presets available for your data set:
+To try all the nonoptimizable classifier model presets available for your data set: